kelvinbrucelee/MontyHall/README.md

 Congratulations, you successfully executed the MontyHall project! :partying_face:

-- The development server will start at [Integration guide](http://localhost:3000) Open this URL in your browser to see your application running.
+- The development server will start at [Integration guide](http://localhost:3000).

 ```MontyHall/
 |-- pages/